-Motor traffic presents the greatest danger to the cyclist.
-When a vehicle overtakes you, assume that there is a line of traffic following it, and that the second driver has not seen you.
+Traffic is the greatest danger to cyclists.
+When a vehicle overtakes you, assume that there is a line of traffic following it and that the second driver has not seen you.
 Towing units and RVs are often equipped with mirror extenders that can clip an unsuspecting cyclist.
 Be attentive and ready to leave the road if necessary.

 Watch for oil, wet leaves, loose gravel, railroad crossings, and anything stopped in the roadway.
 Be aware that when you are heading directly into the sun, motorists behind you are doing the same and may have difficulty seeing you.

 Try to avoid night riding, but if caught out after dark, use lights and wear reflective clothing.
 Fog can be just as dangerous; it distorts depth perception and drivers generally have less experience navigating through it.